andrewouyang64/Book-taku/README.md

 ## Acceptance Criteria
 - WHEN I click on the application link
   THEN I am presented with a page consisting of login and signup options
-- WHEN I login using my information
+- WHEN I login using my credential
-  THEN I am taken to a “Library” page with book titles/covers
+  THEN I am taken to a “Library” page with book titles
-- WHEN I click on a book title/cover
+- WHEN I click on a book title
-  THEN I am taken to a page consisting of book name, author, number of pages, hardcover or paperback, a 2 sentence blurb, and a “add review” option
+  THEN I am taken to a page consisting of book name, author, number of pages, hardcover or paperback, a 2 sentences blurb, and a “add review” option
 - WHEN I click on “add comment"
   THEN the review is appended at the bottom of the page